patrickchirdon/echobot/README.md

 ---------------------------------------

-if you want to install on your home computer.
+if you want to install on your home computer (note-- if you've done everything up until this point, there's no need to do this, you could just run it in colab.)

 Installation